sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gcc-gdb-plugin</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : GCC plugin for GDB
+Short desc    : GCC plugin for GDB
 URL          : http://gcc.gnu.org
-Лицензия     : GPLv3+ and GPLv3+ with exceptions and GPLv2+ with exceptions and LGPLv2+ and BSD
+License      : GPLv3+ and GPLv3+ with exceptions and GPLv2+ with exceptions and LGPLv2+ and BSD
-Описание     : This package contains GCC plugin for GDB C expression evaluation.
+Descript     : This package contains GCC plugin for GDB C expression evaluation.
 ```

 </details>